 He with the hardware optimized for AI and Cognitive, wins.

 IBM POWER9 chip was designed for the demands of AI and cognitive.
 IBM has partnered with NVIDIA to boost performance.
 IBM’s POWER9 chip with NVLink 2.0 delivers 87.5% increased bandwidth over the POWER8 chip.
-IBM POWER9-based Power Systems servers are built for AI and cognitive workloads.
+Additionally, IBM POWER9-based Power Systems servers are built for AI and cognitive workloads.
 All are delivered with pre-loaded firmware and operating system security patches that mitigate known Meltdown and Spectre vulnerabilities in these OS environments.
 All lead the industry in performance and value.